amitpat206-commits/Network-monitor/README.md

 # Network-monitor

-a network monitor, using psutil library for terminial information.
+a network monitor, using psutil library for network information in your IDE terminal.